Sharing is caring!

 7. Matosinhos (beach) and Póvoa de Varzim (beach): Located just a short metro ride from Porto, Matosinhos, and Póvoa de Varzim are two beach destinations that offer a relaxing day trip.
 Matosinhos is known for its seafood restaurants, while Póvoa de Varzim is a popular resort town with a long sandy beach.

 8. Lisbon: The capital city of Portugal, Lisbon is located about 313 km (194 miles) south of Porto.
-You can take a train or bus from Porto to Lisbon and explore the city’s historic neighborhoods, museums, and cultural attractions.
+If you are taking the plane here is things to do for in Lisbon.
+Alternatively, You can take a train or bus from Porto to Lisbon and explore the city’s historic neighborhoods, museums, and cultural attractions.

 These are just a few of the many day trips you can take from Porto, including the Algarve.
 Depending on your interests, there are plenty of other destinations to explore in Portugal!